Michael Oren: Personal life and background

 Oren was born Michael Scott Bornstein in upstate New York, the son of Marilyn (née Goldstein), a marriage and family therapist, and Lester Milton Bornstein, a hospital director.
 His father had served as an officer in the U.S. Army who took part in the D-Day invasion of Normandy and in the Battle of the Bulge in 1944 and participated in the Korean War.
 Oren grew up in West Orange, New Jersey, in a Conservative Jewish household.
 He attended West Orange Mountain High School.
 In his youth, he was an activist in Zionist and Jewish youth groups such as United Synagogue Youth.
 Reading about and working with then–Israeli ambassador to the United States, Yitzhak Rabin, strengthened Oren's decision to move to Israel and eventually become ambassador to the United States himself.
 Oren won two gold medals and one silver medal at the 1977 Maccabiah Games in rowing, a sport in which he remains active.
 At age 15, he made his first trip to Israel with the youth movement Habonim Dror, working on Kibbutz Gan Shmuel.
 In 1973, Oren won first prize in the PBS National Young Filmmaker's contest for the film, Comrades in Arms, which he wrote and directed.
-In the summer of 1976, he worked as gofer for Orson Welles.

 In 1977 Oren completed his BA degree in International Relations from Columbia College.
 He continued his studies at Columbia, receiving an MA degree in International Affairs in 1978 from the School of International and Public Affairs, where he was an International Fellow and a DACOR Fellow.
 After college, he spent a year as an adviser to the Israeli delegation to the United Nations.

 In 1979 Oren immigrated to Israel.
 Upon assuming Israeli citizenship, he changed his last name from "Bornstein" to "Oren", meaning "pine tree" in Hebrew.
 He renounced his American citizenship in 2009 upon his nomination as ambassador to the United States, since Israeli law prohibits international representatives from holding dual nationality.

 A few years later, Oren returned to the United States to continue his education, receiving both his MA in 1984 and PhD in 1986 in Near Eastern Studies at Princeton University.

 Oren was the Lady Davis Fellow of Hebrew University and a Moshe Dayan Fellow at Tel Aviv University.

 In 1982 he married Sally Edelstein, who was born in San Francisco and immigrated to Israel in 1981.
 They have three children.
-In an article published in The Atlantic, Jeffrey Goldberg profiled Sally's acquaintance with rock stars Jimi Hendrix, Janis Joplin, and Jefferson Airplane.
+In an article published in The Atlantic, Jeffrey Goldberg profiled Edelstein's acquaintance with rock stars Jimi Hendrix, Janis Joplin, and Jefferson Airplane.
 Marty Balin, one of the main songwriters of Jefferson Airplane, wrote two songs about her in the 1960s.

 Oren's nephew is comedian Jon Rudnitsky.

 Oren has three children, and six grandchildren.
 In December 2024, he married Tamara G. Pechtold.
 The two currently live in Jaffa.